Decoding Food Reactions: Allergy, Sensitivity, or Intolerance?

 Strategies for Managing Reactions

-• Identify Trigger Foods: While tests exist, they might not always provide reliable results.
-Identifying and avoiding trigger foods is the most effective approach.
+Identify Trigger Foods: Testing may sometimes be helpful, but results are not always reliable.
+Carefully observing symptoms and avoiding suspected trigger foods is often the most practical approach.

 Conclusion